 In India, sweets are a part of each and every festive occassion.
 So it is quite obvious that Diwali comes with loads of sweets in every flavour.
 With an exquisite range of laddoos, kaju barfis and other delectables, sweets give Diwali that extra special reason to celebrate with your loved ones.

 With tons of ways to celebrate an environment-friendly Diwali, you will not be disappointed if you are heading towards Pune during this festive occasion.
 The Orchid Hotel- Pune will definitely give you the grand Diwali experience.
-As an Ecotel brand, we encourage our employees and guests to not burn crackers and celebrate environment-friendly Diwali.
-So whether you are here on business or simply taking in the sights, come and stay in The Orchid Hotel-Pune, where your Diwali will be a happy one indeed!
+As an Ecotel hotel in India, we encourage our employees and guests to not burn crackers and celebrate environment-friendly Diwali.
+Whether you are here on business or simply taking in the sights, come and stay in The Orchid Hotel-Pune, where your Diwali will be a happy one indeed!